KubaO/elkhound/src/smbase/README.md

 * [point.h](point.h), [point.cc](point.cc): Point, a pair of integers.

+* [restorer.h](restorer.h): A RAII utility to restore previous variable value when the scope ends.

 * [allocstats.h](allocstats.h): A mixin to track allocation statistics of a class.

 Test Drivers